-A Dr. Biliana Cicin-Sain Memorial Fund campaign is being launched by the Global Ocean Forum to support the development of an internship and fellowship program.
+A Dr. Biliana Cicin-Sain Memorial Fund campaign has been launched by the Global Ocean Forum to support the development of an internship and fellowship program.
 This Fund will allow undergraduate and graduate students the opportunity to experience being part of civil society’s efforts in advancing the global ocean agenda through diverse initiatives and in various United Nations and other international fora.
 The selected students will be working on the four focal areas of GOF work, including: 1) areas beyond national jurisdiction, 2) ocean and climate change, 3) integrated ocean and coastal management, and 4) blue economy.

 Dr. Biliana Cicin-Sain made significant contributions to the field of marine policy from the global, national, regional and state levels.
 But one of the greater impacts she made was on the lives and career of around 100 students and professionals whom she influenced and exposed to the various levels and aspects of ocean governance by providing them opportunities to work with her on various international and domestic initiatives.